 Lightweight plastic materials are used in many industries - not least the food industry where they are essential for protecting food from contamination and damage and reducing waste.
-However, 30% of plastic escapes into the environment annually with 8-10 million tonnes of plastic finding its way into in the oceans of the world, with dire consequences for people, wildlife, and water quality.
+However, at least 30% of plastic products escape into the environment annually with 8-10 million tonnes of plastic finding its way into the oceans of the world.
+This has dire consequences for people, wildlife and water quality.

-With over 20 years of solid scientific research and development behind it, our $d_2$ w masterbatch has been proven to biodegrade on land and in the marine environment, and is now sold around the world.
+With almost 30 years of solid scientific research and development behind it, products made with our d, w masterbatch have been proved to biodegrade on land and in the marine environment much more quickly than ordinary plastic, leaving no microplastics or toxic residues.